kestra-io/docs/docs/developer-guide/listeners/README.md

 * **SubType:** ==Condition==
 * **Required:** ❌

 > A list of [Conditions](../conditions) that must be validated in order to execute `tasks`.
-If you don't provide any conditions, the listeners will always be executed
+If you don't provide any conditions, the listeners will always be executed.

 ### `tasks`
 * **Type:** ==array==
 * **SubType:** ==Task==
 * **Required:** ❌

 > A list of tasks that will be executed and the end of the flows.
-The status of this tasks will not impact the main execution and will not changed the execution status even if they failed.
+The status of these tasks will not impact the main execution and will not change the execution status even if they fail.
 >
 > You can use every tasks you need here, even [Flowable](../flowable)
 > All task `id` must be unique for the whole flow even for main `tasks` and `errors`.